-Catastrophic Leave is addressed by Administrative Policies and Procedures Manual - Policy 3430: Catastrophic Leave Program.
-The policy defines a catastrophic illness and/or injury as "an acute or prolonged illness or injury that is considered life-threatening or with the threat of serious residual disability which results in the employee's inability to work."
+Catastrophic Leave is addressed by University Administrative Policies - Policy 3430: Catastrophic Leave Program.
+The policy defines a catastrophic condition as "a serious, life-threatening illness or injury that results in a period of incapacity, whether continuous or intermittent."

 Key identifiers of a catastrophic illness or injury include:

-*Note that policy further explains that, "The University retains the right to determine whether the illness is 'serious' based on the information it receives from the medical provider."
-Employee Occupational Health Services (EOHS) evaluates the medical documentation from the clinical provider based on medical standards for illnesses and injuries to determine whether or not a condition meets the definition of catastrophic.
-Therefore, it is extremely important that the medical documentation accurately portray the condition so the EOHS can properly evaluate whether or not it is catastrophic.
-Elective procedures are specifically excluded in policy from being identified as catastrophic.
+The policy further explains that, "The University retains the right to determine whether the illness is 'serious' based on the information it receives from the medical provider."
+UNM’s Third Party Administrator (TPA) evaluates the medical documentation from the clinical provider based on medical standards for illnesses and injuries to determine whether or not a condition meets the definition of catastrophic.
+Therefore, it is extremely important that the medical documentation accurately portray the condition so the TPA can properly evaluate whether or not it is catastrophic.

-Medical professionals review the application in accordance with medical disability guidelines in order to assess the qualifications of the condition with the guidelines for the Catastrophic Leave Program.
+Medical professionals from the Third Party Administrator review the application in accordance with medical disability guidelines in order to assess the qualifications of the condition with the guidelines for the Catastrophic Leave Program.
 Consideration is given to the intensity of medical treatment required, the acute nature of the condition, the functioning ability of the individual, and any recent progression in the applicant's condition.
 A complete review ensures consistency in the application process.

 Please see the Short Term Disability page for more information.

+If an employee’s case is denied, then he/she will have the ability to file an appeal.
 There are two appeal processes in place depending on the reason for denial.
-If an application is denied by a manager due to misuse or abuse of leave, the applicant can appeal to the next level manager.
-If an application is denied by Employee Occupational Health Services (EOHS) due to medical reasons, the applicant can have their health care provider resubmit with additional medical details.
+If an application is denied by a manager due to misuse or abuse of leave, the employee can appeal to the next level manager.
+If an application is denied by the TPA due to medical reasons, the applicant can have their health care provider resubmit their application with additional medical details.
+With an appeal, the TPA will assign a new health care provider to review the medical documentation.
 The application will then be reevaluated based on the new information provided.

 The severity of the illness or injury may change over time which is why a recertification process is necessary.
 If the individual's health has improved, he/she may no longer be in a catastrophic situation.
 Conversely, someone may have a progressive illness that originally is not catastrophic but later reaches the catastrophic level.

 The Catastrophic Leave Program is administered under an opt-out approach.
 This means that eligible employees are automatically enrolled unless they choose to opt-out.
-The opt-out is offered once before the beginning of the fiscal year and is administered via a link that is sent to all eligible employees.
+The opt-out period is offered before the beginning of the fiscal year and is administered via a link that is sent to all eligible employees.
 Careful consideration should be given to opting-out.
-Once an employee has chosen to opt-out, they will not be eligible to receive benefits from the program for the entire fiscal year.
-However, the next fiscal year, they will again have the option to opt-out of participation in the new-year.
+Once an employee has chosen to opt-out, he/she will not be eligible to receive benefits from the program for the entire fiscal year.
+In addition, he/she may have to contribute at a higher rate if they would like to participate at a future time.
+Employees will have to opt-out each year if they do not want to participate.

-Medical professionals review the application, along with medical disability guidelines, to assess the qualifications of the condition with the guidelines for the Catastrophic Leave Program.
+The Third Party Administrator’s medical professionals review the application, along with medical disability guidelines, to assess the qualifications of the condition with the guidelines stated in the Catastrophic Leave Policy.
 Consideration is given to the intensity of medical treatment required, the acute nature of the condition, the functioning ability of the individual, and any recent progression in the applicant's condition.
 A complete review ensures consistency in the application process.

-The employee submits the application to his/her manager, who will work with Human Resources to evaluate the request based on basic eligibility requirements, including contribution to the program, length of service, length of request, and any history of misuse or abuse of leave.
+The employee submits the application to their manager, who will work with their Human Resources Consultant to evaluate the request based on basic eligibility requirements, including contribution to the program, length of service, length of request, and any history of misuse or abuse of leave.
 Human Resources and the manager do not determine whether the medical requirements of the Catastrophic Leave Program are met.
-Human Resources will forward the information to EOHS, who will evaluate the medical information submitted by the medical care provider.
-In some cases, EOHS may contact the physician directly for additional information.
-EOHS will then forward the final determination back to HR, who will work with the manager in notifying the employee.
+Human Resources will forward the information to the Third Party Administrator (TPA), who will evaluate the medical information submitted by the medical care provider.
+The TPA may contact the physician directly for additional information.
+The TPA will forward the final determination back to HR, who will work with the manager in notifying the employee.

-Administrative Policies and Procedures Manual - Policy 3400: Annual Leave states that "Annual leave is accrued at the end of the pay period and cannot be taken until the pay period following the date in which it was accrued."
+University Administrative Policies #3400: Annual Leave states, "Annual leave is accrued at the end of the pay period and cannot be taken until the pay period following the date in which it was accrued."
 The same would apply for donations.
 They cannot be taken until the following pay period.
-It is suggested that employees monitor their annual leave balances by referencing Lobo Web.
-This will help you monitor whether you have enough time to donate to the program.
+It is suggested that employees monitor their annual leave balances by referencing Lobo Web to determine their ability to donate to the program.